stuartellis/stacktools/README.md

 > This does not interfere with any other uses of Make.
 All of the targets and variables in these *mk* files are namespaced.

-Once you have added the Make configuration, run this command to set up the Stack Tools:
+4. Once you have the Make configuration, run this command to set up the Stack Tools:

     make stacktools-init

-All of the files for Terraform are in the directory *terraform1/*.
-Specify the Terraform remote state settings for each environment.
+5. Specify the Terraform remote state settings for each environment.
 Edit the *backend.json* for each environment in the *terraform1/stacks/environments/* directory.

-Refer to the conventions for the expected directory structure.
+6. Use the *stackrunner-build* target to create a Docker container image for Terraform:

+    make stackrunner-build

 ## Using the Stack Tools